ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator/ros_controller_package.md

 {% capture notice_01 %}
 **NOTE**:
-- If you launched the [OpenManipulator controller](/docs/en/platform/openmanipulator/ros_controller_package/#launch-controller) before launching the open_manipulator_controller file, the robot model on Rviz would be synchronized with the actual robot.
+- If you launched the [OpenManipulator controller](/docs/en/platform/openmanipulator/ros_controller_package/#launch-controller) before launching the open_manipulator_controller file, the robot model on RViz would be synchronized with the actual robot.
-- If the user would like to check only model of OpenManipulator without control the actual OpenManipulator, the user can launch the Rviz without the OpenManipulator controller.
+- If the user would like to check only model of OpenManipulator without control the actual OpenManipulator, the user can launch the RViz without the OpenManipulator controller.
-The user can change each joint by GUI, if the user launch only Rviz by executing the following command :
+The user can change each joint by GUI, if the user launch only RViz by executing the following command :
 `$ roslaunch open_manipulator_description open_manipulator_rviz.launch use_gui:=true`

 {% endcapture %}